dstroud/dreamsequence_dev/README.md

 ### Chord Grid interface
 ![dreamsequence](doc/grid_chord.svg)

-The Chord view is used to program chord patterns A-D. Since Seqs 1-3 and the harmonizers by default create notes based on the active chord, this is typically where you'll begin composing.
+The Chord view is used to program chord patterns A-D.

-- Playhead moves from top to bottom and sequence length is set using column 15.
+- The playhead moves from top to bottom and sequence length is set using column 15.
 On 16x8 Grids, E1 can be used to scroll up and down the full 16-step pattern.

 - Chords are selected using columns 1-14 which represent chord degrees I-VII across two octaves.
-Pressing and holding a key will display the corresponding chord name on Norns and variants, appropriate for degree and song key, can be selected using E3.
+Pressing and holding a key will display the corresponding chord name on Norns' screen.
+At that point, chord variants can be selected using E3.

-- Custom chords may be entered by, holding a chord key and pressing K3.
-In the chord editor, note intervals are displayed on the bottom two rows (representing two octaves), beginning with the degree's root note.
-Chords can also be selected and visualized here using E3.
-If a voice is selected for the chord, the chord can be previewed with K2.
-Note that not all chords will be recognized, in which case the resulting chord will be displayed with the root note followed by an asterisk, e.g. "C*".
+- The Chord Editor allows defining custom chords.
+It is accessed by holding a chord key and pressing K3.
+In the Chord Editor, the two bottom rows represent note intervals across two stacked octaves.
+The bottom left key is the root note of the selected chord degree, with pitch increasing as you move to the right.
+After 12 semitones, the progression of intervals moves up a row.
+Use E3 to select from available chords or enter your own by touching the keys on Grid.
+The chord can be previewed with K2 (make sure to select a `Voice` option in the Chord menu).
+Note that not all chords will be recognized, in which case the resulting chord name will be the root note followed by an asterisk, e.g. "C*".

 - Rows 1-4 of the rightmost column represent 4 chord patterns: A, B, C, D.
   - Tapping a pattern will disable the Arranger and cue that pattern to play once the current pattern is completed.